Accessibility in the BC Public Service

 Is there a 'right' way to talk about disability?

-Ultimately, employees are encouraged to be sensitive, flexible and overcome any individual bias, discomfort or fear related to disability by asking individuals their personal language preference.
+Ultimately, employees are encouraged to be mindful, open and actively work to overcome any individual bias, discomfort, or fear related to disability by asking individuals their personal language preference.

 Barriers to employment